West Kennet Avenue

 History, tourist information, and nearby accommodation

-The size of the stones varies quite markedly, from a high of 3.3 metres down to 1.6 metres.
-The rows are on average about 15 metres apart, and stones in each row are spaced at about 20 metres.
+The size of the stones varies quite markedly, from a high of 3.3 metres down to 1.6 metres, which is noticeably smaller than stones used to create the stone circle inside Avebury henge.
+The rows are on average about 15 metres apart, and stones in each row are spaced at about 25 metres.

 One theory suggests that the stones were alternating symbols for male and female, with larger, more upright stones representing males, and shorter, diamond-shaped stones representing females.
+This theory is strengthened by the fact that the two types of stones appear opposite each other.
 That would suggest some sort of fertility aspect to the Avenue, but there is no solid evidence to prove this hypothesis.

 Near the Overton Hill end of the Avenue is an earthwork bank, which runs in a line for 320 metres.
 Though perhaps of medieval origin, this bank has been suggested as a being contemporary with the Avenue.
 Some investigators suggest that a cove, or semi-circular enclosure, once stood within the Avenue, but this suggestion is not universally accepted.